azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 ### Summary

+As of `v7.5.0` (incl.) of `stubby4j`, you can stub a WebSocket with the `stubby4j` app, and use it to send and receive messages across the WebSocket connection.
+On this page you will learn how to add a new websocket configuration to `stubby4j` stubs config, described in YAML.

 The WebSocket protocol provides a way to exchange data between a client and `stubby4j` over a persistent connection.
 The data can be passed in both directions with low latency and overhead, and without breaking the connection.
 WebSockets provide a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
 This means the `stubby4j` can independently send data to the client without the client having to request it, and vice versa.

-As of `v7.5.0` (incl.) of `stubby4j`, you can stub a WebSocket with the `stubby4j` app, and use it to send and receive messages across the WebSocket connection.
-On this page you will learn how to add a new websocket configuration to `stubby4j` stubs config, described in YAML.
+Do note, that `stubby4j` versions `v7.5.x` only supports WebSocket protocol over the `HTTP/1.1`, by the virtue of relying on jetty `v9.x.x` which does not support bootstrapping WebSockets with `HTTP/2`.
+Support for [RFC8441](https://datatracker.ietf.org/doc/html/rfc8441) WebSocket over HTTP/2 is available in [jetty v10.x.x and v11.x.x](https://webtide.com/jetty-10-and-11-have-arrived/).
+In the future versions of `stubby4j`, the library will be powered by jetty `v11.x.x`.

 Keep on reading to understand how to add websocket configurations to your `stubby4j` YAML config.

 ## Available WebSockets endpoints

-`stubby4j` versions `v7.5.x` only supports WebSocket protocol over the `HTTP/1.1` by the virtue of relying on jetty `v9.x.x` which does not support bootstrapping WebSockets with `HTTP/2`.
-Support for [RFC8441](https://datatracker.ietf.org/doc/html/rfc8441) WebSocket over HTTP/2 is available in [jetty v10.x.x and v11.x.x](https://webtide.com/jetty-10-and-11-have-arrived/).
-In the future versions, `stubby4j` will be powered by jetty `v11.x.x`.

-When `stubby4j` application starts, it exposes two WebSockets endpoints over `HTTP/1.1` - secure (i.e.: over TLS) & insecure.
+When `stubby4j` application starts, it exposes two WebSockets endpoints over `HTTP/1.1`: secure (i.e.: over TLS) & insecure (i.e.: no TLS).
 When making websocket requests to the stubbed websocket configuration, the request should be sent over to the websocket context root path `/ws/` (i.e.: `protocol_scheme://addreess:port/ws/`), __plus__ the stubbed request URI path.
 For example:

 * Insecure: `ws://<STUBS_HOSTNAME>:<STUBS_PORT>/ws/<URI_PATH>` => `ws://localhost:8882/ws/demo/web-socket/1`
 * Secure: `wss://<STUBS_HOSTNAME>:<STUBS_TLS_PORT>/ws/<URI_PATH>` => `wss://localhost:7443/ws/demo/web-socket/1`